Meet YOLO26: next-gen vision AI.

 This guide documents the exact training recipe used to produce the official YOLO26 pretrained checkpoints on COCO.
 Every hyperparameter shown here is already embedded in the released .pt weights and can be inspected programmatically.

-Every Ultralytics checkpoint stores the full training configuration used to produce it.
-You can inspect these settings at any time:
+Every Ultralytics checkpoint stores the full training configuration used to produce it, so you can verify each number on this page yourself:

 Inspect checkpoint training args